Leafy seadragon: Movement

 The leafy seadragon uses the fins along the side of its head to allow it to steer and turn.
 However, its outer skin is fairly rigid, limiting mobility.
 Individual leafy seadragons have been observed remaining in one location for extended periods of time (up to 68 hours), but will sometimes move for lengthy periods.
 The tracking of one individual indicated it moved at up to 150 m per hour.

 Conservation

 Leafy seadragons are subject to many threats, both natural and man-made.
-They are caught by collectors, and used in alternative medicine.
+They are caught by collectors, but unlike other syngnathid fish, are not used in alternative medicine.
 They are vulnerable when first born, and are slow swimmers, reducing their chance of escaping from a predator.
 Seadragons are sometimes washed ashore after storms.

 The species has become endangered through pollution and industrial runoff, as well as collection for the aquarium trade.
 In response to these dangers, the species has been totally protected in South Australia since 1987, Victoria since at least 1995, and Western Australia since 1991.
 Additionally, the species' listing in the Australian government's Environment Protection and Biodiversity Conservation Act 1999 means that the welfare of the species has to be considered as a part of any developmental project.